FastyBird/simple-auth/.docs/en/index.md

 # Quick start

 This extension adds support for user access handling for PSR-7 applications.
+The access check is done with help of the [Casbin](https://casbin.org) library

 ***